TUMFTM/nature_soh/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to load and prepare data for further processing │   │
+    │   ├── data           <- Scripts to load data for further processing │   │
     │   ├── filtering       <- Filtering methods to reduce the noise in DVA/ICA
-    │   │
-    |   ├── utils       <- Utils for calculating bode plots
     │   │
     │   ├── visualization  <- Scripts to create visualizations
     │   │